memfault/interrupt/_drafts/practical_zephyr_05_west.md

 ### Initializing the workspace

 Having everything under version control we can relax and start exploring.
-First, we finally _create_ the _West_ workspace using [`west init`](https://docs.zephyrproject.org/latest/develop/west/basics.html#west-init-and-west-update).
+First, we finally _initialize_ the _West_ workspace using [`west init`](https://docs.zephyrproject.org/latest/develop/west/basics.html#west-init-and-west-update).
 There are two ways to initialize a _West_ workspace:

 - **Locally**, using the `-l` or `--local` flag: This assumes that your manifest repository already exists in your filesystem, e.g., you already used `git clone` to populate it in the _topdir_.
 - **Remotely**, by specifying the URL to the manifest repository using the argument `-m`.
 With this argument, _West_ clones the manifest repository into the _topdir_ for you before initializing the workspace.
 We'll see how this works in a [later section](#creating-a-workspace-from-a-repository).

 There is no difference between the two methods except that _West_ also clones the repository when using the `-m` argument to pass the manifest repository URL.
-Since our manifest repository is initialized in the `app` folder already, let's create a workspace using the local manifest repository:
+Since our manifest repository is initialized already in the `app` folder, we can initialize the workspace using this local manifest repository:

 ```bash
 workspace/app $ west init --local .